What Is Garage Floor Epoxy

 Once cured, the different epoxy layers form a monolithic surface, meaning the system behaves as one solid structure rather than separate layers.
 This structure allows epoxy flooring to withstand:

-- Repeated foot and vehicle traffic
+• Repeated foot and vehicle traffic

-- Abrasion and impacts
+• Abrasion and impacts

-- Oil, chemicals, and spills
+• Oil, chemicals, and spills

-- Moisture intrusion and staining
+• Moisture intrusion and staining

 The durability of epoxy flooring depends on surface preparation, system type & thickness, and topcoat quality.
+For these reasons, high-quality epoxy coatings are perfect for upgrading and protecting your concrete slab in garage applications.

-Common Epoxy Flooring System Categories
+Common Epoxy Flooring System Types

 Epoxy flooring is not one universal product.
 Different systems are designed for different environments and performance requirements.